aliclark/the_wooden_sword/Consciousness  as Metaphysical Realism.md

 Is it like an oil painting that one can efficiently tend to specific details, and indefinitely make efficient alterations as needed with a brush?

-Or is it like an orchestra, where every musician sends out a different sound and it arrives at the condictor and audience, whose arm movement and facial expressions help guide the future action of the orchestra?
+Or is it like an orchestra, where every musician sends out a different sound and it arrives at the conductor and audience, whose arm movement and facial expressions in turn help guide the future action of the orchestra?

 ## [Discussions](https://github.com/aliclark/the_wooden_sword/discussions) welcome!